DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 # DPG Assessment: Impact and Breadth Framework

-*How the DPGA evaluates whether a solution is eligible for DPG certification*
+*How the DPGA evaluates whether a solution is eligible for DPG certification.*

 ---